mariuscojocea/TestXml/README.md

 ### Viewing the test report

 Once the tests are finished, type **mvn serenity:aggregate** in terminal and a link to a full report will be displayed in console

+### XML Validator
+The XML validation will not fail the tests if the XML is not valid, because the validation fails for the xml.
+It will only log the errors and continue with the tests